fyd113/team163/README.md

 #### Crime data: Downloaded from the FBI website.

+#### Geojson file with polygon information for each geoid can be downloaded from following website after account creation: https://docs.safegraph.com/docs/geometry-data

 ### B. Clean the datasets:
 Each dataset was cleaned in OpenRefine to remove the missing values issue and create a common key to join them later as given below.